pmfoysal/toolkits/README.md

-# GroceryMenus - Modern Inventory Management App!
+# ToolKits - Tools Management Website!

-GroceryMenus - Modern Inventory Management Application Designed & Developed by @pmfoysal!
-Live: https://pmphas11.web.app
+ToolKits - A Modern Tools Manufacturer Website Design using ReactJS, NodeJS, MongoDB!
+Live: https://pmphas12.web.app

 ## Description of This Website:

--  You Can Manage Your Inventory Products.
--  You Can Update Your Inventory Products.
--  You Can Add New Inventory Product.
--  A Modern Inventory Website.
--  You Can Signin, Signout, Signup Here.
--  You Can Manage Your Added Inventories.
+-  Users can signup, signin, signout.
+-  Users can see products, order product and see their information via dashboard.
+-  Users can add a review, delete a review, cancel a order that is not paid.
+-  Admins can see all orders, reviews, users, products.
+-  Admins can add, update and delete a product.
+-  Admins can delete reviews, orders that is not paid.
+-  Admins can make another user as Admin and also can remove.
+-  Admins can update order status.

 ## Technologies used on This Website:

 -  Languages: HTML, CSS, JavaScript;
--  Library/Framework: ReactJS, Styled Components, SASS;
+-  Library/Framework: ReactJS, Styled Components, SASS, React Form, React Query;
--  Features: HTML5, CSS3, ES6, Context API, Custom Hook, Service Worker;
+-  Features: HTML5, CSS3, ES6, Context API, Custom Hook, Service Worker.
--  Routing: React Router DOM, Dynamic Route, Private Route;
+-  Routing: React Router DOM, Dynamic Route, Private Route, Nested Route;
 -  Authentication: Firebase (Email, Google, Microsoft, Facebook, Twitter, GitHub);
 -  Authorization: JSON Web Token (JWT);
 -  Source Control: Git & GitHub;